Charles Earle

-Charles Babcock Earle (March 31, 1884 - March 14, 1945) was a Negro leagues pitcher and manager for several years before the founding of the first Negro National League.
+Charles Babcock Earle (March 31, 1884 - March 14, 1945) was an American Negro leagues outfielder, pitcher and manager for several years before the founding of the first Negro National League.

 Early life

 An early mention of Charles Earle in the Meriden papers was his membership in the First Congregational Church of Meriden in 1895 "There was singing by a quartet of boys from the First Congregational Church (of Meriden)" which included Charles Earle (Age 11).
 Also, in July 1901, "J. W. Logan and the First Congregational Sunday school boys, who camped out at Westbrook for two weeks, have returned home" including Charles Earle.
 (Age 17).